pkuliyi2015/multidiffusion-upscaler-for-automatic1111/README.md

 ### 🆕 Tiled Noise Inversion
 - **Ultra high-consistency image upscale**, up to 8k resolution in 12G memory.
 - Especially good when you don't want to wildly change your character's face.
-- See here for a [comparison before & after 4x upscaling](https://imgsli.com/MTY1NzM1) of a 4096 * 6464 image.
+- 4x upscaling demo, denoising strength=0.4: [comparison 1](https://imgsli.com/MTY1NzM1), [comparison 2](https://imgsli.com/MTY2MTY5)
 - Compare to Ultimate SD Upscale, the algorithm is **much more faithful to the original image** and produces significantly fewer artifacts.
-See the [comparison with Ultimate SD Upcaler](https://imgsli.com/MTY1NzUw).
+See the Comparison with Ultimate SD Upcaler (at its optimal denoising strength=0.3) [comparison 1](https://imgsli.com/MTY1NzUw), [comparison 2](https://imgsli.com/MTY2MTcx)

+NOTE:
-NOTE: Instead of generating an 8k image at once, you should first try the default parameters with a small image and a small upscale factor (i.e., 1.5) to see if it works.
-Generally, the denoising strength needs to be <= 0.6.
+- Instead of generating an 8k image at once, you should first try the default parameters with a small image and a small upscale factor (i.e., 1.5) to see if it works.
+- Generally, the denoising strength needs to be <= 0.6.
+It is not very sensitive to CFG values, so you can try it free.

 ****
 ### 🔥 Tiled VAE